CS-SI/eodag/docs/tutos.rst

       :text-align: center
       :shadow: md

-      Learn how to search for products using location names or tile identifiers instead of coordinates.
+      Learn how to search for products using location names or tile identifiers (``grid:code``) instead of coordinates.

    .. grid-item-card:: Get Copernicus DEM using EODAG
       :link: notebooks/tutos/tuto_cop_dem